 In his active pro bono practice, Carlos has represented Iraqi refugees seeking resettlement in the United States, as well as individual plaintiffs in federal civil rights actions challenging unlawful government seizures of private property.
 Working with Oxfam America, he has advised civil society organizations on the responsible management of natural resources in developing countries.

-Some of Carlos’s recent and more significant matters include:
+Some of Carlos’ more significant matters include:

 - representing a ConocoPhillips subsidiary in an ICSID arbitration against Ecuador arising from the expropriation of investments in several oil fields;